webtrees/webtrees.github.io/upgrade.md

 # Upgrade from webtrees-1.7 to webtrees-2.0

-## Upgrade Steps
+## Manual Upgrade Steps

 1. Backup both your webtrees directory and your MySQL database.
 2. Optional: If you wish to gracefully handle visitors during the upgrade, create an `offline.txt` file in the root webtrees directory.
-2. Optional: If you wish to clean up deprecated files, delete all files and directories **except the `data` directory** from the webtrees root on your web server.
-2. [Download](https://github.com/fisharebest/webtrees/releases/tag/2.0.0) the webtrees-2.0 .zip file.
+3. [Download](https://github.com/fisharebest/webtrees/releases/tag/2.0.0) the webtrees-2.0 .zip file.
-3. Unzip the files and upload them to the webtrees directory on your web server.
+4. Unzip the files and upload them to the webtrees directory on your web server.
-4. If you had created an `offline.txt` file, delete it now.
+5. If you had created an `offline.txt` file, delete it now.
-5. Because your database connection details were preserved in `config.ini.php` in the `data` directory, your database should be subsequently updated the next time you access your webtrees installation via a web browser.
+6. Because your database connection details were preserved in `config.ini.php` in the `data` directory, your database should be subsequently updated the next time you access your webtrees installation via a web browser.

-Note: There is no automatic upgrade from webtrees-1.7.

 ## Upgrade Notes